Rijksmuseum Twenthe

 In 1996, the museum became a private organisation in the form of a foundation.

-In 2000, the fireworks disaster or vuurwerkramp did extensive damage to the building, but the collection of art was completely unharmed.
+In 2000, the Enschede fireworks disaster did extensive damage to the building, but the collection of art was completely unharmed.
 The museum closed for nearly a year to do repairs.

-From 2006 to 2008 the museum showed parts of the collection of the Amsterdam Rijksmuseum, especially art from the 18th century.
+From 2006 to 2008, the museum showed parts of the collection of the Amsterdam Rijksmuseum, especially art from the 18th century.